United Hungarian Societies

 Welcome to Cleveland’s Hungarian community!

-Vast and varied in its scope, it encompasses both first generation immigrants and those who were born here.
+Our large and active community encompasses both first generation immigrants and those who were born here.
 Over 90,000 people listed Hungarian ancestry in the greater Cleveland area, and about 4,500 of those speak the language in their household.
 Approximately 400 people attend a local Hungarian church service on any given weekend, and Cleveland’s secular Hungarian organizations have about 2,000 members on their combined mailing lists.
-Ours is a large and diverse community.
+Ours is both a large and a diverse community.

 Compromise and cooperation are the glue that binds us together, as well as culture, tradition, and great Hungarian food.
-Join us at an event of your choosing; you will not regret it!
+Join us at an event and enjoy the Hungarian heritage and culture.

 PRESIDENT